quivXe/pixel_coloring/README.md

 - make full GUI instead of working in terminal
 - make game much prettier cuz it looks ugly
 - change resolution of canvas if image is small
+- add a zoom option

+Write if you have idea!